cbrunet/python-poppler/README.md

     ..
 $ make
 $ mkdir ../dist
-$ make DESTDIR=../dist install
+$ sudo make install
 ```

 You can omit the `git checkout` step if you want to work on HEAD.
-Instead of using a custom `DESTDIR`, you could also install to `/usr/local`
-by omiting the `CMAKE_INSTALL_PREFIX` option and using `sudo make install`
-to install it.

-To compile python-poppler using a custom location for Poppler,
+To find the right version of poppler when compiling python-poppler,
-set the env var `POPPLER_DIR` to the installation prefix you used.
+you can set the `PKG_CONFIG_PATH` env var:
-In our example, it would be something like:

 ```
-$ export POPPLER_DIR=/path/to/poppler/dist
+export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig
 $ cd python-poppler
 $ python setup.py bdist_wheel
 ```